aws/fmeval/README.md

 *Note: You can update the default eval config parameters for your specific use case.*

 ### Using a custom dataset for an evaluation
-We have our built-in datasets configured, which are consumed for computing metrics in eval_algorithms.
+We have our built-in datasets configured, which are consumed for computing the scores in eval algorithms.
 You can choose to use a custom dataset in the following manner.
 1. Create a [DataConfig](https://github.com/aws/amazon-fmeval/blob/main/src/amazon_fmeval/data_loaders/data_config.py)
    for your custom dataset